 - A. All proceedings will include a prompt, fair and impartial investigation and result.
-The University will provide the respondent and complainant equitable rights during the investigative process. - B. All complaints of sexual misconduct shall be presented to the Title IX Coordinator for investigation and appropriate disposition. - C. Mediation between the complainant and the respondent is not an appropriate resolution in sexual assault cases. - D. Initiating an investigation: - 1.
-Immediately upon receipt of a complaint, the Title IX Coordinator will communicate with the complainant to determine and implement reasonable interim measures, if necessary.
-Absent good cause, within three(3) business days of receipt of a report of sexual misconduct the Title IX Coordinator or designee shall attempt to get a written statement from the
+The University will provide the respondent and complainant equitable rights during the investigative process. - B. All complaints of sexual misconduct shall be presented to the Title IX Coordinator for investigation and appropriate disposition. - C. Mediation between the complainant and the respondent is not an appropriate resolution in sexual assault cases.

-Complainant that includes information related to the circumstances giving rise to the complaint, dates of the alleged occurrence(s) and names of witnesses if any.
-The complainant should be encouraged to complete a complaint form and submit a detailed written report of the alleged incident.
+D. Initiating an investigation:

-- 2. When the complainant chooses not to provide a written complaint, the Title IX Coordinator or designee will still investigate and take appropriate action. - 3.
+- 1. Immediately upon receipt of a complaint, the Title IX Coordinator will communicate with the complainant to determine and implement reasonable interim measures, if necessary.
+Absent good cause, within three(3) business days of receipt of a report of sexual misconduct the Title IX Coordinator or designee shall attempt to get a written statement from the Complainant that includes information related to the circumstances giving rise to the complaint, dates of the alleged occurrence(s) and names of witnesses if any.
+The complainant should be encouraged to complete a complaint form and submit a detailed written report of the alleged incident. - 2.
+When the complainant chooses not to provide a written complaint, the Title IX Coordinator or designee will still investigate and take appropriate action. - 3.
 Both before and during the pendency of the investigations, the Title IX Coordinator shall consult with the Complainant and consider what, if any, interim measure may be necessary. - 4.
 Complaints made anonymously or by a third party will be investigated to the same extent possible. - 5.
 After consultation with the University General Counsel, Office of Legal Affairs, if the Title IX Coordinator determines that the complaint contains an allegation of sexual misconduct, the Title IX Coordinator shall follow the procedures set forth in this policy to investigate the allegations made in the complaint. - 6.
 The Title IX Coordinator shall appoint a trained person to investigate the allegations made in the complaint. - 7.
 Only one person shall be identified as the investigator for a complaint. - 8.
 Investigations shall be conducted by officials who do not a conflict of interest or bias for or against the complainant or respondent. - 9.
+The University operates under the Federal Law known as FERPA (Federal Educational Rights and Privacy Act) to safeguard confidential information reported to administrators and their offices.
+Confidential Title IX reporting includes issues related to dating violence, domestic violence, sexual assault and stalking, investigations and hearing processes that protects the safety of all involved parties while promoting accountability.
+FERPA guidelines are administered by the Title IX Coordinators, who attend annual training on matters concerning Title IX policy and legislation. - 10.
 If the complainant or respondent believes the assigned investigator has a conflict of interest, that party must submit a written explanation of the reason for the belief to the University's Provost.
 The explanation must be submitted within three (3) days business days, absent good cause of the time when the party knew or should have known the facts that would give rise to the alleged conflict of interest.
 The Provost will determine if the facts warrant the appointment of a different investigator and respond to the party in writing within three (3) business days, absent good cause.
 The decision of the Provost shall be final on this issue.